the-red-feather/thesis/latex/sketchbook/thesis.md

 - vpl is created from scratch
 - vpl runs in a web browser
 - vpl accepts WebAssembly libraries
-- vpl compiles to javascript subset
+- vpl flowchart itself compiles to a javascript subset

 Leading to: